-However, once you have tried a proper recipe, you will find this Tiki cocktail, made with fresh pineapple, coconut, lime juice, and Rum absolutely delightful.
+Once you have tried a proper recipe, you will find that this Tiki cocktail is actually sensational.

 - 1.5 oz Cream of coconut